MaxGaston/Game-of-Life-Conway/README.md

 # Game of Life-Conway

-Conway's Game of Life, done in C with SDL.
+Conway's Game of Life, done in C with SDL.<br>

+Cells transition from blue to red as they survive through consecutive generations.<br>

-Compile: gcc main.c gol.c -o main.exe -std=c99 -lmingw32 -lSDL2main -lSDL2
+Compile: gcc main.c gol.c -o main.exe -std=c99 -lmingw32 -lSDL2main -lSDL2<br>

 User controls:<br>
-  * Left mouse click: paints living cells on the cursor's position in a "+" pattern<br>
+  * Left mouse click: add living cells at the cursor's position<br>
-  * Right mouse click: kill cells on the cursor's position in a "+" pattern<br>
+  * Right mouse click: kill cells at the cursor's position<br>
   * P: pause the game<br>
   * R: reset the game with a new board of cells<br>
   * A: Add batches of living cells randomly to random positions<br>